Understanding mortgage interest and how it’s calculated

 It’s easy to find and compare mortgages from a range of lenders with MoneySuperMarket.

 Whether you’re looking for a fixed-rate or variable-rate mortgage, our mortgage comparison tool can help you find a great deal for your individual circumstances.

 When comparing deals, it’s not just the headline interest rate to consider.
-You should also factor in any fees (such as an arrangement fee to set up the mortgage) and potential early repayment charges if you might be able to pay off the mortgage early or wish to switch to a better deal.
+You should also factor in any fees, such as an arrangement fee to set up the mortgage, and potential early repayment charges.
+This would be the case if you’re able to pay off the mortgage early or wish to switch to a better deal.